juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 :::tip

-* For a StorageClass that's already being used, if you change it midway and add `pathPattern`, then all subsequent PV directories will employ a new name format, different from the original `pvc-xxx-xxx...` UUID format, where all existing data resides.
-Users sometimes get confused at the fact that the new mount directories are empty, if this happens, you can simply move the data into the new directories;
+* For a StorageClass that is in use, if you change it midway and add `pathPattern`, all subsequent PV directories will employ a new name format, different from the original `pvc-xxx-xxx...` UUID format, where all existing data resides.
+If you find the new mount directories empty, simply move the data to the new directories.
-* Under dynamic provisioning, if you need to use a single shared directory across multiple applications, you can configure `pathPattern` so that multiple PVs write to the same JuiceFS sub-directory.
-However, [static provisioning](#share-directory) is a more simple & straightforward way to achieve shared storage across multiple applications (just use a single PVC among multiple applications), use this if the situation allows.
+* Under dynamic provisioning, if you need to use a single shared directory across multiple applications, you can configure `pathPattern` so that multiple PVs can write to the same JuiceFS sub-directory.
+However, [static provisioning](#share-directory) is a more simple and straightforward way to achieve shared storage across multiple applications (just use a single PVC among multiple applications).
+If possible, consider using static provisioning for easier setup.

 :::